 At this time, interns should continue working off-site in the event an internship site requests employees to work remotely.
 We ask that mentors seek creative options with the student interns and develop duties that can be performed during a period of modified operations (training manuals and videos, significant projects that were previously on hold, reports and benchmarking, etc.).

-In the event interns need to work remotely, please consider establishing a regular email routine, WebEx/Zoom check-ins, or Skype calls.
-Mentors and interns will still need to be aware of the work performed, intern/mentor expectations, and signature requirements for timesheets and other documentation.
+Since many interns will need to continue work remotely, please consider establishing a regular email routine, WebEx/Zoom check-ins, or Skype calls.
+Mentors and interns will continue to need to be aware of the work performed, intern/mentor expectations, and signature requirements for timesheets and other documentation.